IridioCapital/Mida/README.md

 ```

 ## Why JavaScript/TypeScript?
+At Reiryoku Technologies we hold the firm belief that JavaScript/TypeScript is the optimal choice for
-JavaScript/TypeScript is considered the ideal modern language for trading in the financial markets due to several key factors.
+algorithmic trading in financial markets, due to several key factors:

+Firstly, the language's easy learning curve empowers traders to focus on developing effective strategies
+without being encumbered by intricate technicalities such as memory management.
+This streamlined learning
+experience accelerates the deployment of trading algorithms, enabling market participants to swiftly adapt
+to dynamic market conditions.

+Secondly, JavaScript/TypeScript excels in managing networking capabilities and handling asynchronous tasks,
+making it a formidable choice for algorithmic trading.
+Its robust networking capabilities facilitate
-First and foremost, its incredible networking capabilities make it well-suited for real-time data processing and communication,
-allowing traders to access and analyze market information swiftly.
-Additionally, JavaScript/TypeScript's event loop capacity
+real-time data processing and seamless communication, allowing traders to swiftly access and analyze market information.
-enables efficient handling of asynchronous tasks, such as handling multiple market feeds and executing trades
+The language's efficient handling of asynchronous tasks enables simultaneous management of multiple market feeds,
-simultaneously.
-While languages like C++ or Rust may offer better performance in certain scenarios, JavaScript/TypeScript's
-versatility, ease of use, and extensive ecosystem of libraries and frameworks make it a preferred choice for developing sophisticated
-trading systems that require rapid development, scalability, and flexibility in the dynamic world of financial markets.
+execution of trades, and response to market events, ensuring optimal performance and responsiveness.

+Finally, we designed Mida in manner to incorporate C++, offering the flexibility for traders to develop
+C++ functions specifically tailored for super CPU-intensive tasks.
+This integration of C++ allows for enhanced
+performance optimization while combining the strengths of JavaScript/TypeScript for rapid development
+and strategy-focused programming.

 ## License and disclaimer
 [LICENSE](./LICENSE)<br><br>